msxie92/MangaInpainting/README.md

 ## Datasets
 ### 1) Images
-As most of our training manga images are under copyright.
-We recommend you to use restored [Manga109 dataset](http://www.manga109.org/en/).
+As most of our training manga images are under copyright, we recommend you to use restored [Manga109 dataset](http://www.manga109.org/en/).
 Please download datasets from official websites and then use [Manga Restoration](https://github.com/msxie92/MangaRestoration) to restored the bitonal nature.
 Please use a larger resolution instead of the predicted one to tolerant the prediction error.
 Exprically, set scale>1.4.